canonical/pylxd/doc/source/events.rst

 .. code-block:: python

     >>> ws_client = client.events()
-    >>> ws_client.connect()
-    >>> ws_client.run()
+    >>> ws_client.recv() # receives one event
+    >>> ws_client.messages[-1] # get latest event
+    >>> for event in ws_client: print(event) # show all events as they come in

-A default client class is provided, which will block indefinitely, and collect all json messages in a `messages` attribute.
+A default client class is provided, and collect all json messages in a `messages` attribute.
 An optional `websocket_client` parameter can be provided when more functionality is needed.
+To help older users, this parameter can also be used to provide a client from the now deprecated `ws4py`.
-The `ws4py` library is used to establish the connection; please see the `ws4py` documentation for more information.
+The `websockets` library is used to establish the connection; please see the `websockets` documentation for more information.

 The stream of events can be filtered to include only specific types of events, as defined in the LXD /endpoint `documentation <https://documentation.ubuntu.com/lxd/en/latest/events/>`_.